Time-Barred Debts: When Creditors and Collectors Can't Sue You for Unpaid Debts

 • when you stop making payments

-• cause insurance to lapse on collateral, or
+• if insurance lapses on collateral, or

 • some other significant act or omission occurs that puts the ball back in the creditor's court to enforce the agreement.